We would like to take this opportunity to reassure the young people and families that we support.

 Since these were lifted in July, we have begun to return to face-to-face sessions and activities.
 But due to the success of our virtual offer, we will continue to deliver services online for those who cannot attend in person or would simply prefer to minimise risk for now.

-We will continue to be cautious and have put internal measures and processes in place to ensure the safety of everyone.
+We will continue to be cautious and have put internal measures and processes in place to minimise the risks everyone.
 This includes children, young people and their families, our staff, and our volunteers.

 - All appointments and activities will run in line with the government guidelines.
 There is a possibility that services will be altered, postponed, or cancelled to fit in with the current advice and legislation.
 Of course, we will keep you up to date if any changes arise.